Julien-R44/bentocache/docs/content/docs/introduction.md

 Not to knock them, on the contrary, they have their use cases and cool.
 Some are even "marketed" as such and are still very handy for simple caching system.

 Bentocache, on the other hand, is a **full-featured caching library**.
-We indeed have this notion of unified access to differents drivers, but in addition to that, we have a ton of features that will allow you to do robust caching.
+We indeed have this notion of unified access to different drivers, but in addition to that, we have a ton of features that will allow you to do robust caching.

 With that in mind, then I believe there is no serious alternative to Bentocache in the JavaScript ecosystem.
 Which is regrettable, because all other languages have powerful solutions.
 This is why Bentocache was created.